About Epilepsy: The Basics

 - 150,000: Number of new cases of epilepsy in the United States each year

-- ONE-THIRD: Number of people with epilepsy who live with uncontrollable seizures because no available treatment works for them.
+- ONE-THIRD: Number of people with epilepsy who live with uncontrollable seizures because existing medications do not work for them.

 - 6 OUT OF 10: Number of people with epilepsy where the cause is unknown.